fbpx

 What to eat after a long run

-You may have completed your long run, but your work is not yet done.
-Around 30-90 minutes after your run, consume carbohydrates and protein in about a 3:1 ratio to being the recovery process.
+Around 30-90 minutes after your run, consume carbohydrates and protein in a 3:1 ratio.
 Carbohydrates are necessary to replenish glycogen stores as well as to prevent muscle breakdown.

-If you do not get enough carbohydrates after a long and hard run, your body will break down other sources of fuel (such as protein, aka muscle).
-That will result in even more wear and tear on the muscles and may even cause soreness.
+If you do not get enough carbohydrates after a long and hard run, your body will break down other sources of fuel (such as protein, aka muscle), resulting in even more wear and tear on the muscles and muscle soreness.

-In addition to carbohydrates, protein rebuilds and repairs muscles that worked hard during running.
-Some ideas for recovery protein might be a smoothie with fruit and protein powder, an oatmeal bowl with nuts and yogurt, or eggs or tofu with toast.
+Protein rebuilds and repairs muscles that worked hard during running.
+Some ideas for plant-based recovery protein include a smoothie with fruit and protein powder, an oatmeal bowl with nuts and yogurt, or eggs or tofu with toast.

 Even if you drank during the run, make sure you hydrate after a run to replace the fluids lost in sweat.
 In addition to water, consider including a bit of salt as this will help your body retain water.
 This can be accomplished with sports drinks or by adding some salt to your food.